Anxiety Therapy in Eugene

 This form of anxiety often shows up as indecision, overthinking, or rumination, and chronic self-questioning.
 Many people find themselves cycling between analyzing a situation and avoiding action.
 While avoidance may bring short-term relief, the underlying tension usually remains and may later surface as irritability, anger, or patterns of coping such as substance use.

-Working with conflict-based anxiety often involves clarifying the nature of the conflict itself and supporting thoughtful engagement with what feels divided or stuck.
+Working with conflict-based anxiety often involves clarifying the nature of the conflict and supporting thoughtful engagement with what feels divided or stuck.
 This kind of work focuses on restoring dialogue and connection with the source of the tension.

 Choice as Anxiety